LMMS/assets/Samples/README.md

-Welcome to the LMMS samples repository.
-Here you can commit your own samples for review by the managers for inclusion in either the library or as a separate pack.
+Welcome to the LMMS samples folder.
+Here you can commit your samples for review by the managers for inclusion in either the library or as a separate pack.

 ### Commit rules: